1. Choose a Name for Your LLC

 Your LLC’s name must be recognizably different from the names of other business entities already on file with the Indiana Secretary of State.
-Names may be checked for availability by searching the Indiana business name database.
-You may reserve a name for up to 120 days by filing an Application for Reservation for Exclusive Use of Corporate Name with the Secretary of State.
+Names may be checked for availability by searching the Indiana Secretary of State business name database.
+You may reserve a name for up to 120 days by filing an Application for Exclusive Use of Corporate Name with the Secretary of State.
 The application may be filed online or by mail.
 The filing fee is $20.

 2. File Articles of Organization

 An Indiana LLC is created by filing Articles of Organization with the Indiana Secretary of State Business Services Division.
 The articles must include: the LLC's name and address, the name and address of LLC’s registered agent; whether the LLC's duration will be perpetual or for a specified period; and whether the LLC will be manager-managed or member-managed.
 If you’ve filed an Application for Reservation for Exclusive Use of Corporate Name, attach it to the articles.
 The articles may be filed online or by mail.
 The filing fee is $90.

 3. Appoint a Registered Agent

 Every Indiana LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC’s behalf if it is sued.
 A registered agent may be an individual who resides in Indiana, or a domestic or foreign business entity authorized to do business in Indiana.
 The registered agent must have a physical street address in Indiana.

 All of the paperwork and procedural steps to start a limited liability company in Indiana can be done online using Nolo's Indiana Online LLC Formation application.

 4. Prepare an Operating Agreement